PoliteUnicorn/cse15l-lab-reports/lab-report-2.md

    <br>

 ## Part 3
 Something that I learned in the lab from week 2 that I did not know before was the existence of servers, especially remote servers and how servers could be launched and accessed remotely.
 To begin, I learned that servers have ports that they run on that’s part of their URL and they can be chosen by the programmer.
 I also learned how to sign into remote servers, in this case ieng6, and I could access the different machines in B260, just by changing the port number (i.e. 4017 for computer 17 in B260).
-FInally, I learned that I can load the web page I launched on that computer from any other computer that is in the lab, which was very interesting!
+Finally, I learned that I can load the web page I launched on that computer from any other computer that is in the lab, which was very interesting!